Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L04_Modifying_Forms.md

 40. **DON’T** close the app designer.

-Exercise 3 – Edit the Knowledge Question Form
+Exercise 2 – Edit the Knowledge Question Form
 ----------------------------------------------

 In this exercise, you will edit the form for the Knowledge Question entity.

 ### Task 1 – Edit the main form

-1. Make sure you are on the app designer.
+1. Make sure you are in the app designer.

 2. Click **+ Add** and select **Entities**.